A novel by Juan Cárdenas, trans. by Lizzie Davis

 Praise for The Devil of the Provinces

 “A supernatural thriller, a murder mystery, and a rumination on personal and environmental catastrophe—The Devil of the Provinces is none of these things and all of these things.
-With skillful economy, Juan Cárdenas makes the reader an accomplice in a story where everyone is complicit.
+With skillful economy, Juan Cárdenas crafts a story where everyone is complicit, even the reader.
 A brilliant, ambitious novel that searches for meaning in the shadows of a dangerous and ambiguous world.” —Mark Haber